Crazy Good Creamy Baked Mac and Cheese Recipe

 We’ve made the sauce both ways and haven’t been able to find a winner.
 So, here’s what we’ve concluded: use warm milk and, more importantly, while adding the milk to the butter-flour mixture, add slowly and constantly whisk.

 There’s no room for mild cheeses, here.
 Our standby is sharp white cheddar cheese.
 It’s flavorful and melts beautifully.
 Depending on the cheese you buy, you risk graininess as they melt.
 Martha Stewart says yellowand extra sharp cheddars can become grainy — another win for sharp white cheddar cheese.

 You could just stick with one cheese, but we love adding a little extra punch.
 Pecorino-Romano or Romano cheese works wonders for this.
 (Romano is the American and Canadian term for Pecorino-Romano cheese).
 Another common cheese used is Gruyere — we love it, but it’s expensive, so we usually skip it.

 One more note about cheese: If you can, grate the cheese yourself.
 Store-bought grated cheeses are drier (and a little more expensive).
 They don’t seem to melt as well as cheese you’ve hand grated.
-It is a little more effort, but we really think it’s worth it in the end.
+It is more effort, but we think it’s worth it in the end.

 Recipe updated, originally posted May 2013.
 Since posting this in 2013, we have tweaked the recipe to be more clear. – Adam and Joanne

 Crazy Good Creamy Baked Mac and Cheese Recipe

 We love most mac and cheese recipes, but this one is at the top of our list.
 It’s easy to make, can be served as stovetop mac and cheese or baked and it’s unbelievably cheesy and creamy.
 When choosing pasta for this, choose something that holds onto sauce nicely — elbow macaroni, shells, or spiral pasta works well.
 If you can, grate the cheese yourself, store-bought grated cheese does not melt as nicely.
 We really like using white cheddar cheese for this.
 It is usually much sharper than yellow cheddar and melts perfectly into the sauce.
 Many recipes like this call for Gruyere cheese instead of Romano.
 Gruyere is lovely in this recipe, so feel free to substitute it for the Romano.

 You Will Need